 Our role is to tell the story of rural health to policymakers and leaders and promote that rural locations are always a good place to work.

 Recently, workforce has been a strong focal point of their efforts.
 In 2015, the state legislature increased appropriations for workforce development.
-Using these funds, the Minnesota ORHPC has developed a tracking method to collect provider licenses and related information and a data tool (no longer available) that organizes that information for public use.
+Using these funds, the Minnesota ORHPC has developed a tracking method to collect provider licenses and related information and a data tool that organizes that information for public use.
 This tool and their thorough fact sheets and reports are used by legislators, reporters, workforce planners, hospital administrators, and researchers across the state.
 They also offer funding to educate and attract rural physicians, including a rural family medicine residency grant program and a loan forgiveness and repayment program.

 As Minnesota has become home to a growing number of refugees and immigrants, rural communities are being impacted.
 “There is such an opportunity here,” emphasized Schoenbaum.
 “Minnesota’s state demographer has clearly established that the only way our state has kept jobs filled, and the only way to continue that, is through immigration.
 So creating opportunities for new Minnesotans to join the rural health workforce is foundational.”